jandamm/zgenom/README.md

 You can automate the process of running `zgenom reset` by specifying a list of files to `ZGEN_RESET_ON_CHANGE`.
-These files will be checked and if a change is detected `zgenom resetz` is called.
+These files will be checked and if a change is detected `zgenom reset` is called.

 ```zsh
 ZGEN_RESET_ON_CHANGE=(${HOME}/.zshrc ${HOME}/.zshrc.local)